ros2/rcpputils/docs/FEATURES.md

 cleanup_resource_handle.cancel();
 ```

-## `rcppmath` - Mathematical utilities {#rcppmath-mathematical-utilities}
-### Clamping functionality {#clamping-functionality}
-`rcppmath/clamp.hpp` provides functionality to perform clamping - which restricts a value between two bounds.
-The `rcppmath::clamp()` function is overloaded as follows:

-* `rcppmath::clamp(const T &, const T &, const T &)`: Takes a value to clamp, and the lower and upper boundaries to clamp against.
-* `rcppmath::clamp(const T &, const T &, const T &, Compare)`: In addition to the previous signature, accepts a comparison object that returns `true` if its first argument is less than the second.

 ### Rolling mean accumulator {#rolling-mean-accumulator}
-The `rcppmath/rolling_mean_accumulator.hpp` facilitates computing the rolling mean of a window of accumulated items.
+The `rcpputils/rolling_mean_accumulator.hpp` facilitates computing the rolling mean of a window of accumulated items.
-The `rcppmath::RollingMeanAccumulator` can be constructed with an unsigned integral `rolling_window_size` value.
+The `rcpputils::RollingMeanAccumulator` can be constructed with an unsigned integral `rolling_window_size` value.
-Values can be accumulated and the rolling mean can be obtained through the `rcppmath::RollingMeanAccumulator::accumulate(T)` method and the `rcppmath::RollingMeanAccumulator::getRollingMean()` methods respectively.
+Values can be accumulated and the rolling mean can be obtained through the `rcpputils::RollingMeanAccumulator::accumulate(T)` method and the `rcpputils::RollingMeanAccumulator::getRollingMean()` methods respectively.